toastom/infinitweaks/README.md

 - CLI interface.
 - Easy UX.
 Everything can be done from one simple, (eventually) well-documented bash script (`./infinitweaks.sh`).
 - `include` \- mark a watchface or app to include in a new InfiniTime build
-- `exclude` \- mark a watchface or app to include in a new InfiniTime build
+- `exclude` \- mark a watchface or app to exclude in a new InfiniTime build
 - `setit` \- set a working path to an existing local InfiniTime repository
 - `show` \- show all current marked changes